cpraveen/cpraveen.github.io/comp/spack.md

 I install `deal.II` and its dependencies which provides all the softwares that I need for my work.
 Since I like to compile `deal.II` myself, I will install only dependencies.
 But first check that all variants you need are correct by running

+> Before you install any packages from spack, make sure to remove miniforge and anaconda from your `PATH` since this can lead to hard to fix problems.

 ```shell
 spack spec --fresh -I dealii
 spack spec --reuse -I dealii # --reuse is the default